oscar-bender-stone/honors-thesis/source/1_introduction.typ

 proliferation of programming languages.
 These, too, are extremely distinct and built for different purposes.
 Translations between these, also known as _transpilation_, is incredibly difficult, as this is generally equivalent to the Halting Problem.
+A major project towards this goal is LLVM @llvm_main, a compiler library for other programming languages.
+Languages can implement in an intermediate form called LLVM IR.
+While being an industry and research standard LLVM has faced numerous challenges, with a brief list including breaking changes and maintence difficulties accross systems, with one approach to a subset of these problems being MILR @milr_llvm as another IR to abstract away from the original.
+Implementing these systems for _general_ programs is beyond the scope of this thesis.
+We will instead focus on proof assistants, which are still difficult to translate between.

+To illustrate the challenge in translations between two proof assistants, consider ...

 Even established classes of _terminating_ programs can be difficult to transpile between, especially those used in proof assistants.

-After examining many attempts at transpilation, I argue that the fundamental problem is _organization_.
-[Introduce a relevant example.
-Maybe between two proof assistants?
-MAYBE mention deep inference?]
+Take for example, an inductive proof from the proof assistant Rocq to Lean.

 Creating bridges beetween formal representations does require a historical change in perspective: _embracing reflection rather than focusing on a single